MicrosoftDocs/power-automate-docs/articles/us-govt.md

 ## Configure mobile clients

 Here are the steps that you must take to sign in with the Power Automate mobile client.
-Currently, only the iOS version of the mobile client supports connecting to GCC environments.

 1. On the sign-in page, select ![Wifi icon with a gear sign.](media/us-govt/icon-wifi-gear.png) (a wifi icon with a gear sign) in the upper-right corner.
 1. Select **Region settings**.